“There’s nothing wrong with having a drink every now and then… is there?”

 To make matters worse, people undergo neurogenesis (the growth and development of nervous tissue) up until around age 20.
 This process leaves brain cells highly sensitive to disruption at the same time that the liver is unable to contain the alcohol it receives.
 As a result, evidence suggests that alcohol inhibits proper brain development in children and adolescents.

-The effect of alcohol on teens (and pre-teens) is often reflected in their emotions and behaviour.
+The effects of alcohol on teens (and pre-teens) is often reflected in their emotions and behaviour.
 Younger adolescents who consume alcohol on a frequent basis are more likely to be depressed, lack self-assurance and feel dissatisfied with their life.
 Alcohol can also cause people to engage in riskier activities and may be why it is one of the three biggest reasons young expats visit the ER in Thailand.

 Due to the popularity of alcohol among young people, combined with the attendant risks, early education and preventive measures are essential to have in place.